-There are an estimated more than 70 million Americans with arrests or convictions who may have difficulty finding a job, even when highly skilled.
+There are an estimated 77 million Americans with arrests or convictions who may have difficulty finding a job, even when highly skilled.
 Research shows that employment is a significant factor in reducing recidivism.
-Advocates of ban the box contend that these policies are not only beneficial for job seekers who have a criminal history, but are also good for the economy, as they help put people back to work.
+Advocates of ban the box contend that these policies are not only beneficial for job seekers who have a criminal history, but are also good for the economy, as they help put people become employed.

 Many industry groups, however, have criticized the ban-the-box campaign as they say it exposes companies to potential crime.
 Critics also contend that it increases the possibility of litigation and penalties, and significantly complicates the hiring process.

-Despite the controversy, the movement continues to gain momentum, and today, there are 35 states and over 150 cities and counties across the country that have adopted ban-the-box laws.
+Despite the controversy, the movement continues to gain momentum, and today, there are 36 states and more than 150 cities and counties across the country that have adopted ban-the-box laws.
 For the majority of these states, the regulations cover public sector employment; however, 13 states have mandated removal of any conviction history questions from job applications for private employers.

-Also, there are several private-sector employers, including Starbucks, Facebook, Walmart, and Target, who have adopted ban-the-box policies before being mandated to do so.
+Also, there are several private-sector employers, including Starbucks, Facebook, Walmart, and Target, that have adopted ban-the-box policies before being mandated to do so.

 Fair chance and ban the box are often used interchangeably, but reference different aspects of the hiring process.
 Ban the box is a campaign that was explicitly initiated to eliminate the check box on employment applications that asks candidates whether they have any prior convictions.

-Fair chance policies do more than ban the box; many fair chance laws incorporate best practices outlined in the 2012 U.S. Equal Employment Opportunity Commission (EEOC) guidance, including:
+Fair chance policies do more than ban the box; many fair chance laws incorporate best practices outlined in the 2012 U.S. Equal Employment Opportunity Commission (EEOC) guidance on the use of criminal background checks in hiring, including: